lawrence-forooghian/website/site/notes/_posts/2023-02-04-how-to-read-the-ably-client-library-specification.md

 1. TCP connection
 2. Transport
 3. Connection

+   What about `Auth`, where does that fit in?

 4. Channel

    Not sure if this counts as another layer in terms of transport.